jakorten/UpControl/README.md

 # UpControl
-Swift app for LEGO Powered Up to control new LEGO trains.
+Swift app for iOS 11 that uses LEGO Powered Up to control new (2018) LEGO trains.
 This app is meant for controlling LEGO Powered Up Trains and other vehicles / buildings / whatever.

 ## License